-- 6. Is the applicant one of the following (check all that apply).
-Note: Checking any of these categories will not determine eligibility for funding; eligibility criteria, including related documentation requirements, are set forth in the Eligibility section of the solicitation. - 7.
+- 7. Is the applicant one of the following (check all that apply).
+Note: Checking any of these categories will not determine eligibility for funding; eligibility criteria, including related documentation requirements, are set forth in the Eligibility section of the solicitation. - 8.
 Does the application propose to focus on a rural community or area (as defined by 34 U.S.C.
-12291(a)(26))? - 8.
-Is the applicant a federally recognized tribe? - 9.
+12291(a)(26))? - 9.
 Is the applicant a tribal organization as defined by 34 U.S.C.
 12291(a)(38)? - 10.
 Is the applicant a partner/subrecipient on a current grant or pending application for this grant program?